rajatgupta24/layout-project/README.md

 # layout-project
-This is a forntend layout project.
+This is a frontend layout project.
 It's my first project.